 There is a battery life indicator on the display of the scales and the Master Display.
 It will flash when the batteries need to be replaced.

 BISON Scales require very little maintenance.
-The batteries will need to be changed periodically.
+The batteries need to be changed periodically.
 We supply high quality Japanese-made bottle jacks which have proven to be very robust but can be easily replaced if issues arise.
 You may also need to re-calibrate and/or re-certify the scales periodically, depending on your application.

 BISON Scales have been tested and certified accurate over a temperature range of -10˚C to 40˚C (or 14˚F to 104˚F).